tomjoht/tomjoht.github.io/_ai/prompt-engineering-for-tech-comm/prompt-engineering-entire-doc-set-prompts.md

 </div>
 </div>

 Test your script against your documentation to make sure it's working.
 If shell scripting isn't available to you, try Python.
 If your content is in a database, you'll need to use a database language of some kind.
 Again, I kept this part generic because there are many different documentation systems and languages.
-Also, sharing code tends to be more sensitive than sharing prompts.

 ## Variables in your script for other docs

 I recommend creating a common base script that can work with various doc sets, with just a few tweaks of some variables.
-For example, the same core script should be able to consolidate docs for product A, product B, product C, etc, just by changing some variables on the input.
-This way if you tweak your core logic, you only have a single script to update.
+For example, the same core script should be able to consolidate docs for product A, product B, product C, etc, in separate files, just by changing some variables on the input.
+This way if you tweak your core logic, you have only a single script to update.

 For example, suppose you've already developed your core script to get and consolidate file content.
 Now create a list of different shell scripts to fire off different parameters for different docs.
-If there are three inputs after the script, so you can run your script like this:
+If there are three inputs after the script, you can run your script like this:

 File name: `productAdocs.sh`